 Let $\Sigma \subset X$ be an embedded Real surface.
 Then then inclusion map $i : \Sigma \to X$ is $\mathbb{Z}_2$-equivariant and hence we obtain a push-forward map in equivariant cohomology $i_* : H^*(\Sigma ; \mathbb{Z}_-) \to H^{*+2}(X ; \mathbb{Z}_-)$.
 Here $\mathbb{Z}_-$ dentoes the equivariant local system given by the sign representation of $\mathbb{Z}_2 = \langle \sigma \rangle$ on $\mathbb{Z}$.
 In particular, $\Sigma$ has an {\em equivariant fundamental class} defined by $[\Sigma]_{\mathbb{Z}_2} = i_*(1) \in H^2_{\mathbb{Z}_2}(X ; \mathbb{Z}_-)$.
 The image of $[\Sigma]_{\mathbb{Z}_2}$ under the forgetful map $H^2_{\mathbb{Z}_2}(X ; \mathbb{Z}_-) \to H^2(X ; \mathbb{Z})$ is the usual fundamental class $[\Sigma] \in H^2(X ; \mathbb{Z})$ (where we use Poincar\'e duality to regard the fundamental class as a cohomology class).
 In particular, a class $\alpha \in H^2(X ; \mathbb{Z})$ is representable by a Real embedded surface only if it lies in the image of the forgetful map $H^2_{\mathbb{Z}_2}(X ; \mathbb{Z}_-) \to H^2(X ; \mathbb{Z})$.
 We will soon show that the converse of this result is also true, but first we explain how equivariant fundamental classes are related to Real line bundles.

 A {\em Real line bundle} on $X$ is a complex line bundle $L \to X$ and a lift $\sigma_L : L \to L$ of $\sigma$ to an antilinear involution on $L$.
 We use a capital R to distinguish from real line bundles in the ordinary sense.
-It is known that Real line bundles are classified by $H^2_{\mathbb{Z}_2}(X ; \mathbb{Z}_-)$.
+It is known that Real line bundles are classified by $H^2_{\mathbb{Z}_2}(X ; \mathbb{Z}_-)$ (here we are making use of the isomorphism \cite{sti} between Borel equivariant cohomology and equivariant sheaf cohomology.
+The fact that Real line bundles are classified by degree $2$ equivariant sheaf cohomology with values in $\mathbb{Z}_-$ follows from the exponential sequence in exactly the same way as for ordinary line bundles).
 This suggests a connection to Real embedded surfaces.
 A section $s : X \to L$ of $L$ is said to be Real if $\sigma_L \circ s = s \circ \sigma$.
 If $s$ is Real and transverse to the zero section, then the zero locus of $s$ is a Real surface (possibly disconnected).